-On November 4, 2022, the Company entered into separate open market sale agreements with each of Jefferies LLC, BMO Capital Markets Corp., Janney Montgomery Scott LLC, Stifel, Nicolaus & Company, Incorporated and Truist Securities, Inc., as agents (the "ATM Program"), pursuant to which the Company may offer and sell, from time to time, shares of its Class A common stock having an aggregate sales price of up to \$50.0 million.
+On November 4, 2022, the Company entered into separate open market sale agreements for its at the market offering programs with each of Jefferies LLC, BMO Capital Markets Corp., Janney Montgomery Scott LLC, Stifel, Nicolaus & Company, Incorporated and Truist Securities, Inc., as agents (the "ATM Program"), pursuant to which the Company may offer and sell, from time to time, shares of its Class A common stock having an aggregate sales price of up to \$50.0 million.
 The agreements also provide that the Company may enter into one or more forward sale agreements under separate master forward confirmations and related supplemental confirmations with affiliates of certain agents.
 On August 8, 2023, the Company amended the ATM Program to increase the aggregate offering amount under the program from up to \$50.0 million to up to \$150.0 million.
+On November 4, 2024, the Company entered into separate open market sale agreements for the ATM Program with each of Mizuho Securities USA LLC ("Mizuho") and M&T Securities, Inc. ("M&T"), as additional sales agents, Mizuho Markets Americas LLC, as additional forward purchaser, and Mizuho, as additional forward seller (in its capacity as agent for its affiliated forward purchaser).
+There was no change to the aggregate offering amount of \$150.0 million.

 The following table summarizes the activity under the ATM Program for the periods presented (dollars and shares issued in thousands, except per share amounts).
-During the year ended December 31, 2023, 1,861,407 shares were issued under the ATM Program.
-As of December 31, 2023, the Company had approximately \$114.1 million remaining that may be issued under the ATM Program.
+During the year ended December 31, 2024, 1,420,791 shares were issued under the ATM Program.
+As of December 31, 2024, the Company had approximately \$93.7 million remaining that may be issued under the ATM Program.

 Years Ended December 31,

-2023 2022
+2024 2023

-Shares issued (1) 1,861 751
+Shares issued (1) 1,421 1,861

-Gross proceeds received \$ 27,810 \$ 11,869
+Gross proceeds received \$ 20,395 \$ 27,810

-Fees, issuance and other costs 1,250 530
+Fees, issuance and other costs (944) (1,250)

-Net proceeds received \$ 26,560 \$ 11,339
+Net proceeds received \$ 19,451 \$ 26,560

-Average gross sales price per share \$ 14.94 \$ 15.80
+Average gross sales price per share \$ 14.35 \$ 14.94